Hrabal/TemPy/README.md

 >>> </div>
 ```

-or access elements inside a container as if it they were attributes:
+Access elements inside a container as if it they were attributes:
 ```python
 container_div = Div()
 container_div(content_div=Div())